GRsoldier7/polychronos_omega/PolyChronos-Omega.md

 6.  **Next Steps:** Propose the next logical action and prompt the user for confirmation (e.g., "Shall I now update the `TestPlan.md` to reflect these changes? 👍 **Proceed**").

 #######################################################################
-### Context Engineering Blocks

-Always use the following blocks to structure your understanding and planning.